-Test your service with Postman.
+Get a bearer token and test your service with Postman.

 Try the “Execute a workflow” POST request: The body of the request should have a “params” key which defines an object that contains keys and values for “assetId”, “startTime” and “endTime”.